How-To By Carter Hayes April 14, 2026 7 min read

-You should rotate tires every 5,000–8,000 miles and pick the pattern that matches drive type and tire design: use forward cross for FWD, rearward cross for RWD/4WD, X-pattern for AWD with non‑directional tires, and front‑to‑back for directional or same‑side setups.
-Check tread depth, pressure, TPMS and balance during each service, and note staggered or spare requirements.
-Follow manufacturer guidance for best wear and handling, and keep going to learn specific step‑by‑step placements and tips.
+You should rotate tires every 5,000–8,000 miles and pick the pattern that matches your drive type and tire design.
+Use a forward cross for FWD, a rearward cross for RWD/4WD, an X-pattern for AWD with non‑directional tires, and front‑to‑back for directional setups.
+Check tread depth, pressure, TPMS, and balance during each service, and account for staggered or spare tire requirements.
+Follow manufacturer guidance for the best wear and handling.
+Keep reading for specific step‑by‑step placements and tips.

 Tire Rotation Patterns : Quick Guide (Which Pattern for FWD, RWD, AWD, Directional Tires)